 The lives of over 62% of Americans are insured by employer-provided policies.
-Typically employers provide term coverage, meaning it provides protection for a specific period of time, has no cash value and only pays benefits if the insured dies during the term.
+Typically employer provided group life insurance would provide term life insurance coverage, meaning it provides protection for a specific period of time, has no cash value and only pays benefits if the insured dies during the term.
 Sometimes the employee pays a small amount for this coverage (often in the form of an automatic payroll deduction for the premium), but in many cases the employer picks up the entire amount as part of a larger benefits package.
-Here’s what you need to know about this kind of life insurance and whether it’s sufficient for your needs.
+Here’s what you need to know about employer provided group life insurance and whether it’s sufficient for your needs.

 Absolutely!
 If your employer offers it, take it.
 Doing so has a number of advantages:

 - Employer-provide group life is affordable.
 Your employer purchases it through an insurance provider on a wholesale basis, so the cost per worker is much lower than similar coverage would be if you bought it separately.

 - It’s easy, convenient and guaranteed.
 You don’t have to do much more than sign the policy and designate your beneficiaries.
 At most, depending on the plan design and the type and amount of life insurance coverage you select, you may not even have to answer any health questions or take a medical examination.
 That’s because group policies are underwritten using an experience approach.
 Instead of basing rates on your individual health and lifestyle, the insurance company bases them on the risk of the entire group.